Neutral accent enchances your English journey

 1. What exactly is a neutral accent?

-A neutral accent refers to a way of speaking that lacks strong regional characteristics, making it easily understandable to a wide audience.
-It often avoids specific dialect features and focuses on clarity of pronunciation.
+A neutral accent is a way of speaking that avoids strong regional features, making it easy for a wide range of listeners to understand.
+It prioritises clarity of pronunciation over any specific dialect.

-2. Is having a neutral accent necessary to be fluent in English?
+2. Is a neutral accent necessary for English fluency?

 3. Can I develop a neutral accent without a coach?